madsbuch/blog/_posts/2016-06-13-types-for-the-eager-language-learner.md

 to enjoy increased knowledge about types, I became a much better programmer in languages like JavaScript, Java, and C#.

-Furthermore I saw that mu ventures into new languages was strictly more successful.
+Furthermore I saw that my ventures into new languages was strictly more successful.
 It was much easier to learn a new language when I had the ability to boil everything down to the typing concepts.

 My thinking and research began.
-I concluded that the types system is a latent framework for reasoning which is similar across programming languages.
+I concluded that the type system is a latent framework for reasoning which is similar across programming languages.
 After learning types the link between Java interfaces and Haskell type classes was a much more coherent unit.

 My initial ventures into types was through a hard path.
-I spend hours with Pierces books and papers.
-The lingo in most cases confused more than they resolved, and it was very hard to link it to any existing knowledge.
+I spend hours with Pierces books and numerous papers.
+The lingo is in most cases more confusing than resolving, and it was very hard to link it to any existing knowledge.

 Therefor I decided to write a book that explains type theory for the programmer who has a strong foundation in languages such as JavaScript